cap-js/docs/java/request-contexts.md

 <img src="./assets/nameduser.drawio.svg"  alt="The graphic is explained in the accompanying text.">

 The incoming JWT token triggers the creation of an initial RequestContext with a named user.
 Accesses to the database in the OData Adapter as well as the custom `on` handler are executed within <i>tenant1</i> and authorization checks are performed for user <i>JohnDoe</i>.
-An additionally defined `after` handler wants to call out to an external service without propagating the named user <i>JohnDoe</i>.
+An additionally defined `after` handler wants to call out to an external service using a technical user without propagating the named user <i>JohnDoe</i>.
 Therefore, the `after` handler needs to create a new Request Context.
 To achieve this, it's required to call `requestContext()` on the current `CdsRuntime` and use the `systemUser()` method to remove the named user from the new Request Context:

 ```java